Welcome to today's edition of the Rush 24-7 podcast.

 And it is time to reverse the failed policies of President Bush and to end this war as soon as possible.

-If left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare.
+If left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare and will keep trying to develop nuclear weapons.

-He has also given aid, comfort, and sanctuary to terrorists, including Al Qaeda members.
+He has also given aid, comfort, and sanctuary to terrorists, including al-Qaeda members.

-she's told, and not on the Senate floor.
+She's told, not on the Senate floor.

 She went and talked to some feminist group.